rubenavaldez/ASP.net-app/README.md

 CRUD application that stores jokes

 ## Description
 A full stack web app using ASP.Net to store user jokes.
-User are able to create, read, edit, and delete entries.
+Users are able to create, read, edit, and delete entries.
 Users must login in to create and edit jokes.
-User entries are stored in local SQL severe database.
+User entries are stored in local SQL server database.

 ## Technology